 Council By-laws are required to ensure safety and amenity within the community and to encourage responsible pet ownership.

 A committee was formed in early 2013 to review the current By-laws and have held community meetings and gathered public submissions.

-The proposed Litchfield Council (Animal Management) By-Laws are now officially open for comment and we encourage residents to provide feedback.
+Submissions for the proposed Litchfield Council (Animal Management) By-Laws are now closed.

 To view the Proposed Litchfield Council (Animal Management) By-Laws or Public Information Paper click the links below.

 Litchfield Council does not provide an after-hours service.

 In the case of an emergency, such as a life threatening dog attack, please contact the NT Police on 131 444.
 Any incidents involving dogs that occur after hours should be reported to Council the following business day so they can be investigated by the Regulatory Services Team.

 If you have a stray dog wander onto your property after hours or over the weekend and can safely contain the animal, please do so and contact Council during business hours so the dog can be collected.
 Friendly stray dogs that are found after hours should be taken to the nearest vet clinic that is open so they can be scanned for a micro-chip and returned to their owner.
 Social media can also be a useful resource if you have lost or found a dog outside of Council operating hours and may assist in re-uniting dogs with their owners.

 The following Facebook pages are recommended:

 Top End Lost and Found – TELAF